Pat Desmond

-Pat Desmond (1842 - February 28, 1890) was a lawman and gunman of the American Old West.
+Pat Desmond (c.
+1842 – February 28, 1890) was a lawman and gunman of the American Old West.
 He was listed as one of the twelve most underestimated gunmen of the Old West in the book "Deadly Dozen", written by Robert K. DeArment.

 Early life

 Desmond was born in County Cork, Ireland, and descended from a long line of noblemen from South Munster, Ireland.
 His father had been imprisoned along with another relative, an Earl of Desmond, and his property confiscated by the English.
 In 1864, at the age of 22, Desmond emigrated to the United States.
 While working in mining camps in the US, he became a member of a revolutionary group called the Fenian Brotherhood, intent on overthrowing the English control in Ireland.
 The group was victorious in the 1866 Battle of Ridgeway, but ultimately the movement faltered when the United States intervened.
 Desmond was part of a force led by Fenian General John O'Neil that invaded Canada from Buffalo, New York.
 Pursued by a US force led by George G. Meade, the Fenian's were chased down and captured.

 Desmond left for Chicago, Illinois following his release, and began working for the Chicago and North Western Transportation Company.
 By 1869, Desmond was working construction in Kansas.
 A few months later he had arrived in Kit Carson, Colorado, a town that had almost overnight exploded into a population of over 1,500 people.
 Desmond was appointed town constable, after which he hired Tom "Bear River" Smith as his deputy, and together the two made a name for themselves due to their abilities and controlling the town and its crime rate.
 By 1870, Smith had gone on to become the Marshal of Abilene, Kansas, where he would ultimately be killed in a gunfight, after which he was replaced by Wild Bill Hickok.